mphothanachai/Low_cost_Data_pipeline/README.md

 ## 2.Objective
-**Create a Data Pipeline for Data analyst**   In  order to send cryptocurrency price data to a data warehouse and analyze it from a business perspective, while keeping costs to a minimum.
+**Create a Data Pipeline for analyst and forcast**   In  order to send cryptocurrency price data to a data warehouse and analyze it from a business perspective, while keeping costs to a minimum.

  ![image](https://github.com/mphothanachai/Project_Data_pipeline/assets/137395742/6c9cec96-68af-4346-95c7-aad194a3312a)